sandialabs/chama/documentation/overview.rst

 The software includes mixed-integer linear programming formulations to determine sensor locations and technology that maximize monitoring effectiveness.
-The software is intended to be used by regulatory agencies, industry, and the research community.
-Chama allows the user to optimize both the location and type of sensors in a monitoring system.
+The optimization formulations in Chama can be used to minimize impact or maximize coverage.
 Chama includes functionality to define point and camera sensors that can be stationary or mobile.
 Furthermore, third party system models can be integrated into the software to determine sensor placement for a wide range of applications.
+The software is intended to be used by regulatory agencies, industry, and the research community.
 Example applications are included in :numref:`fig-exapps`.

 .. _fig-exapps:
 .. figure:: figures/example_applications.png